evyabd/evyabd/README.md

 - 👋 Hi, I’m @evyabd
-- 👀 I’m interested in Python and Java
+- 👀 I’m interested in C, Python and Java
 - 🌱 I’m currently learning CS at Open University Israel
 - 💞️ I’m looking to collaborate on DL projects.
 - 📫 How to reach me: evyabd@gmail.com, 0548825218.